 Have your medical records available at this appointment.
 If the doctor determines that you do indeed qualify for medical cannabis, they will fill out a Healthcare Practitioner Certification Form certifying that you have a qualifying diagnosis.
 Any MD, DO, ARNP, PA, APRN, or podiatrist in Iowa can sign this application.
 You can also have the physician sign a Waiver Form if deemed necessary to allow you to increase your THC purchase limit.

 3. Complete the Application

 Finally, all you have to do to get your medical marijuana card at this stage is to complete the application process.
 Start by completing an Adult Patient Registration Form.
-You’ll also need to submit your completed and signed Healthcare Practitioner Certification Form, provide a copy of your valid photo ID, and include a payment of $100.
+You’ll also need to submit you’re completed and signed Healthcare Practitioner Certification Form, provide a copy of your valid photo ID and include a payment of $100.
 Submit the application to the Department of Public Health (DPH).

 Applications may be approved as quickly as 24 hours.
 Once your application is approved, you can bring your medical marijuana card to a dispensary to make a purchase.
 With an MMJ card, you can buy cannabis products with a THC content of 3% or less in the form of suppositories, tinctures, oils/liquids, inhalers, topical creams, and capsules.

 Interested in using cannabis as an alternative treatment?
 Get your cannabis card from a licensed physician.